kadebaxter/ab-calendar/README.md

 # Calendar & Notes App

-A comprehensive Android app that combines calendar, todo management, and note-taking capabilities.
+A comprehensive Android app built with Kotlin that combines calendar, todo management, and note-taking capabilities.

 ## Features